noahgift/databricks-zero-to-mlops/docs/syllabus.md

 #### Discussions

+* What are the advantages of versioning ML Models using the Model Registery?

 #### Assignments

-* Evaluate a model with `mlflow.evaluate`:  https://www.mlflow.org/docs/latest/models.html#id20
+* Evaluate a model with [`mlflow.evaluate`](https://www.mlflow.org/docs/latest/models.html#id20)
+* Deploy a model using the model registery after [training on an Azure Open Dataset](https://www.mlflow.org/docs/latest/model-registry.html#serving-an-mlflow-model-from-model-registry)